phalcon/documentation/docs/support-helper.md

 $helper = new HelperFactory();
  ```

-The methods are available either by calling `newInstance()` on the factory object with the relevant name of the helper class, or calling the helper class directly as a method on the helper factory.
+The methods are available either by calling `newInstance()` on the factory object with the relevant name of the helper class or by calling the helper class directly as a method on the helper factory.
 The factory acts as a service locator, caching the objects to be reused if need be, in the same request.

 ## Available Classes